Indices edge higher; breadth positive

-Foreign portfolio investors (FPIs) sold shares worth 525.95 crore, while domestic institutional investors (DIIs) were net sellers to the tune of Rs 237.93 crore in the Indian equity market on 19 May 2025, provisional data showed.
+Foreign portfolio investors (FPIs) sold shares worth 10,016.10 crore, while domestic institutional investors (DIIs) were net buyers to the tune of Rs 6,738.39 crore in the Indian equity market on 20 May 2025, provisional data showed.

 Stocks in Spotlight: